jeffmax/simple-django-template/README.md

 This is a simple django project meant to quickly test or prototype something in Django.
 The settings file serves as the main urls file and view file.
 Features:

 * No separate app directory.
-The template directory itself will be put on the PYTHONPATH and serve as an app directory.
+The root directory itself will be put on the PYTHONPATH and serve as an app directory.
 * Two bash scripts to setup the necessary environment variables and run the django test server or django tests.
 They must be run from the directory they are contained in.

 A couple of things: